lorikayman/RebisTheory/rebis_theory.md

 ##### Almirian Empire

-Setting aside designs of curse within Vanaduke, Darkfire Vanaduke, and nature of dark matter within trojans, we should point out the following arrangement of concepts - _spookats and zombies do belong to different epochs separated by thousand of years_.
+Setting aside designs of curse within Vanaduke, Darkfire Lord Vanaduke, and nature of dark matter within trojans, we should point out the following arrangement of concepts - _spookats and zombies do belong to different epochs separated by thousand of years_.
 And yet, both zombies and spookats ended up in the Owlite ruins of the High Academy, which is part of heavenly kingdom.

 Spookats are explained through a future war of [Kat Tribe and Owlites](#chapter-viii-kat-tribe), but presence of zombies are not.
 Moreover, summoned _Black Kats are capable of summoning cursed Almirian warriors - Carnavons_.